- Direct Care:

 - Learn to work well with different types of people.

 - Cultivate the desire to help others.

-- Earn a minor in a specialized field of interest, e.g. child and family studies or sociology.
+- Earn a minor in a specialized field of interest (e.g., child & family studies, sociology, or political science)

 - Become fluent in a second language to serve clients who may not speak English.